 Yes, catastrophic ground cover collapse coverage is included in your standard Florida homeowners insurance policy.
 Sinkhole insurance is not, but we can easily add it on for extra protection if you’re in an area prone to minor sinkhole activity.

-Sinkholes happen without warning, but the severity varies.
+Sinkholes happen without warning, and the severity varies.
 You may suddenly see a hole in your front yard.
 You may see small cracks in the floor or ceiling – a sign that the foundation might’ve moved and strained the structure of the home.
 Or you might notice water pooling in an area that was previously draining properly.
 These could be signs that layers under the surface of the ground are moving and eroding – it could lead to a big hole in the future.

 Here are other signs that a sinkhole may be growing under your home: